A new place for children in need

-A first-of-its-kind temporary housing facility in Lebanon aims to give at-risk youth in Department of Child Services custody a comfortable transitional location as the state seeks to find them a full-time home.
+A first-of-its-kind temporary housing facility in Lebanon aims to give at-risk youths in Department of Child Services custody a comfortable transitional location as the state seeks to find them a full-time home.

 The Bridge House Executive Director John Widrick explained that the new facility and his organization’s mission is to lead youth out of homelessness and empower them to “live a life that can change a life.”